egifford/phpbu-installer/README.md

 2. Move into the new directory.
 3. Use Git to pull down the PHPBU project:

     `git init`

     `git remote add origin https://github.com/egifford/phpbu-installer.git`

     `git pull origin master`

 4. The master branch contains the latest, bleeding edge of this project.
 If a particular version is desired, use the following command, but type a versioned tag instead of the text "VERSION-TAG":
-		a. git checkout VERSION-TAG
+    * `git checkout VERSION-TAG`
-		b.
-To list what versions are available, use: git tag
+    * To list what versions are available, use: `git tag`
-	8. Install PHP code: composer update --no-dev -o
+5. Install PHP code: `composer update --no-dev -o`
-	9. Make the PHPBU script executable:
+6. Make the PHPBU script executable: `chmod 755 phpbu`
-		a. chmod 775 phpbu
-	10. Do an initial test of the installation:
-		a.
-Run this command: ./phpbu --version
+7. Test the installation: `./phpbu --version`
-		b.
-You should see about like:
+8. You should see about like: `phpbu 4.0.10`
-phpbu 4.0.10
-	11. So far so good!
-	12. Make PHPBU available to all users:
-		a. cd /usr/local/bin
-		b. ln -s /opt/phpbu/phpbu phpbu
-	13. Use the 'exit' command to logout from the root user: exit
-	14. Be sure to set configuration options for each user that needs to execute PHPBU.
-	15. Running as an unprivileged user, try running PHPBU: phpbu --version
-		a.
-You should see output like: phpbu 4.0.10